-The nationality distribution of the students at ASM is approximately one third U.S. citizens, one third Spanish citizens, and one third citizens of approximately some 60 other countries around the world.
+The nationality distribution of the students at ASM is approximately one-third U.S. citizens, one-third Spanish citizens, and one-third citizens of approximately 60 other countries around the world.

 The following year, seeking a long term, consolidated location, ASM Board architect, Bob Parker, obtained a ten-acre plot outside of Aravaca as a future home of the school.
 At that time, there was a single paved road through sheep farms to town and the city skyline was a low spread looking east across the Casa de Campo.
 On November 2, 1967, ASM opened in its current location -- what is today the building which houses the Upper School.
 ASM alumni remember a time when the campus was open and the field in the back was a rough grass soccer pitch.